-EMOTIONAL DISTURBANCE-505
+EMOTIONAL DISABILITY-505

 ARSD 24:05:24.01:16.
-Emotional disturbance defined.
-Emotional disturbance is a condition that exhibits one or more of the following characteristics to a marked degree over a long period of time:
+Emotional disability defined.
+For the purpose of this chapter, the term, emotional disability, means a condition that exhibits one or more of the following characteristics to a marked degree over a long period of time:

 - (1) An inability to learn that cannot be explained by intellectual, sensory, or health factors; - (2) An inability to build or maintain satisfactory interpersonal relationships with peers and teachers; - (3) Inappropriate types of behavior or feelings under normal circumstances; - (4) A general pervasive mood of unhappiness or depression; or - (5) A tendency to develop physical symptoms or fears associated with personal or school problems.

-The term, emotional disturbance, includes schizophrenia.
-The term does not apply to a student who is socially maladjusted unless the IEP team determines pursuant to § 24:05:24.01:17 that the student has an emotional disturbance.
+The term, emotional disability, includes schizophrenia.
+The term does not apply to a student who is socially maladjusted unless the individualized education program team determines pursuant to § 24:05:24.01:17 that the student has an emotional disability.

 ARSD 24:05:24.01:17.
-Criteria for emotional disturbance.
-A student may be identified as emotionally disturbed if the following requirements are met:
+Criteria for emotional disability.
+A student may be identified as having an emotionally disability if the following requirements are met:

-- (1) The student demonstrates serious behavior problems over a long period of time, generally at least six months, with documentation from the school and one or more other sources of the frequency and severity of the targeted behaviors; - (2) The student's performance falls two standard deviations or more below the mean in emotional functions, as measured in school and home or community on nationally-normed technically adequate measures; and - (3) An adverse effect on educational performance is verified through the full and individual evaluation procedures as provided in § 24:05:25:04.
+- (1) The student demonstrates serious behavior problems over a long period of time, generally at least six months, with documentation from more than one source of the frequency and severity of the targeted behaviors; - (2) The student's symptoms cause significant impairment in social, emotional, behavioral, occupational, or other areas; and - (3) An adverse effect on educational performance is verified through the full and individual evaluation procedures as provided in § 24:05:25:04.

-A student may not be identified as having an emotional disturbance if common disciplinary problem behaviors, such as truancy, smoking, or breaking school conduct rules, are the sole criteria for determining the existence of an emotional disturbance.
+A student may not be identified as having an emotional disability if common disciplinary problem behaviors, including truancy, smoking, or breaking district policy, are the sole criteria for determining the existence of an emotional disability.